Ankita Anand is an independent journalist based in Delhi, and also an editor with Unbias the News.

 • Environment

-LUSAKA - Zambia is blessed with abundant natural resources, coupled with its strategic geographical location as a land locked nation in the southern part of Africa.
-From the inception, Zambia has largely depended on copper and other minerals.
-Copper production has contributed highly to Zambia's economic growth, though not up to the expectation of many citizens.
+LUSAKA - Zambia is blessed with abundant natural resources, coupled with its strategic geographical location as a landlocked nation in the southern part of Africa.
+Since its inception, Zambia has been largely dependent on copper and other minerals.
+Copper production has been a major contributor to Zambia's economic growth, although it has not met the expectations of many citizens.

 Inside Zimbabwe's illicit gold-mining trade